L0wl/nkvToolsBundleLicense/README.md

 # Description

-So, that's lightweight binary, what allow you to get an unlimited power of Trial version of nvk plugins, and use it for lifetime.
+So, that's lightweight binary, what allow you to get an unlimited power with Trial version of nvk plugins, and use it for lifetime.

 # Usage